juju/docs/src/en/developer-getting-started.md

 # Getting Started with charm development

-This guide is for anyone wanting to creating code that we call _charms_; the part that does the work of installing and managing applications in a Juju model.
+This guide is for anyone wanting to creating the code that we call a _charm_; the part that does the work of installing and managing applications in a Juju model.
 Many charms exist in the [Juju store][store] already, but if your favourite application isn't covered or you would like to make your own spin on an existing